MarsBased/marsbased-website-old/_posts/2015-06-15-Six-Tips-for-Remote-Working.markdown

 An office requires maintenance, paying more bills, hiring basic services (phone, internet, water, A/C, etc.) and generally increases the number of chores that most small companies cannot afford to spend nor their money neither their time in.

-While some companies have adopted this lifestyle and work from home, some others have become digital nomads, such as <a href="http://www.8fit.com" title="8fit" target="_blank">8fit</a>, that travel together around the world, building their product from awesome places such as Bali, Berlin or the Canary Islands.
+While some companies have adopted this lifestyle and work from home, some others have become digital nomads, such as <a href="http://www.8fit.com" title="8fit" target="_blank" rel="nofollow">8fit</a>, that travel together around the world, building their product from awesome places such as Bali, Berlin or the Canary Islands.

 <img src="/images/blog/post20.jpg" alt="Javi working from a plane" title="Javi working from a plane" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>Javi working from a plane.
 Sky-high quality code!</small></p>